NCI Drug Dictionary

 - carbon C 14 oxaliplatin

 A radioconjugate composed of the platinum agent oxaliplatin labeled with the isotope carbon C 14, that can be used to predict the response to oxaliplatin therapy using accelerator mass spectrometry (AMS).
 Upon intravenous administration of a microdose of carbon C 14 oxaliplatin, the oxaliplatin moiety covalently links to DNA and forms mono- and di-DNA adducts.
 The platinum-DNA adduct formation can be measured through quantification of C14-labeled drug-DNA adducts by using AMS.
 By measuring the microdose-induced DNA damage, the response to oxaliplatin-based chemotherapy can be assessed and predicted.
 Measurements that indicate either low drug-DNA adduct formation or increased DNA repair (C14 removal from DNA) are correlated with increased resistance to platinum-based chemotherapeutics.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Abbreviation: [14C] oxaliplatin